 Both plans offer protection against specified conditions, they both require payment of premiums, and both types of policies help you accumulate a cash value.
-To add to the confusion, an ILP is classified as a type of whole-life insurance plan.
+To add to the complexity, an ILP is classified as a type of whole-life insurance plan.

-However, a peek under the hood will reveal that both ILPs and Whole-life Policies are very different machines, and should not be used interchangeably.
+However, a peek under the hood will reveal that both ILPs and Whole-life Policies are very different products, and should not be used interchangeably.
 Before we go into the nitty gritty of why, let’s take a closer look at the differ ILPs and Whole-life Policies.

-What is an Investment-Linked Policy (ILP)?
+What’s an Investment-Linked Policy (ILP)?